syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-Specifies the Localization info used by the editor.
+Defines the localization culture for editor.

 #### Default Value